flenniken/collections/docs/notification.md

 scripts/notification -v

 [VAPID]
-public: BIp53n-hdpOUy74WWEnkRtMwNud6JCNt-jH2EmH5RaoLoFOSQWUBrp8oBK4h0zDAPPUMUu2fsQ4WbP_4GWEi8LY
+public = BIp53n-hdpOUy74WWEnkRtMwNud6JCNt-jH2EmH5RaoLoFOSQWUBrp8oBK4h0zDAPPUMUu2fsQ4WbP_4GWEi8LY
-private: hLtpU4Ttw2gFwGC80LhPiBANOJqVWqUZSdQCmgHYh9U
+private = hLtpU4Ttw2gFwGC80LhPiBANOJqVWqUZSdQCmgHYh9U
-subject: your-email@example.com
+subject = your-email@example.com
 ~~~

-Save the keys to '~/.aws/credentials' in a [VAPID] section so you
+Save the keys to `~/.aws/vapid` in a [VAPID] section so you
 can recreate them when the container is rebuilt.
+Do not store them in
+`~/.aws/credentials`; boto3 cannot parse a [VAPID] section there.
-The subject is a
-contact email required by web-push when sending notifications with
+The subject is a contact email required by web-push when sending
---publish.
+notifications with --publish.
 The public key is
 also stored publicly in the notify.ts file as the VAPID_PUBLIC_KEY
 variable: